GeWu-Lab/MokA/README.md

 ## 🌴 Update
-We have updated the organized code, checkpoint and predicted results of visual-text case!
+We have updated the organized code, checkpoint and predicted results!

-Please refer to MokA_VisualText/README.md.

 ## 🚀 Quick Start

-### 🛠️ Requirements and Installation
-Basic Dependencies:
-* Python == 3.9
-* Pytorch == 2.1.0
-* transformers == 4.37.2
-* deepspeed == 0.12.6

 ### 🥑 Used pre-trained weights:
 Multi-modal Encoder Weights: